Liberal Party (Hong Kong): Party beliefs

 Formed by businessmen and tycoons from various business sectors in Hong Kong, the Liberal Party is considered conservative and pro-business.
 In reference to the Liberal Party name, founding chairman Allen Lee said that "liberalism" would be the party's cherished ideal, with its values being free enterprise, equal opportunity, and individual freedom, but it expounds liberal conservative economic policies such as opposition to a minimum wage, collective bargaining and antitrust legislation.
 The Liberals also support limited government, low taxes, a high degree of economic freedom and uphold the interests of small and medium enterprises.
+Early on, the Liberal Party was close to the British administration with some of the party's founders being appointed to roles within the colonial government.
+However, the party shifted towards the pro-Beijing camp in the run-up to the handover of Hong Kong due to electoral reforms enacted by the British administration and the rise of the pro-democracy camp which the party claimed would threaten a smooth transition of power and economic relations with mainland China.

 The party does not advocate welfare entitlements.
 Many of its members are from professionals, the merchant and business sectors and see preserving the current state of economic freedom as most advantageous for Hong Kong as a whole.
 The party adheres to social conservatism and opposes same-sex marriage.
 The party supported the functional constituency which represented the business interest that they should stay in the Legislative Council.